 The City of Carson has been involved in a regional, multijurisdictional homeless initiative organized by Los Angeles County.
 Some 18 policy summits convened by the office of the County Chief Executive Officer in the fall of 2015 resulted in the development of 47 strategies.
-This provides an opportunity for the local jurisdictions to work in partnership in such areas as:

-- Contributing City funding toward rapid re-housing - Dedicating federal housing subsidies to permanent supportive housing for the chronically homeless - Ensuring that law enforcement and first responders effectively engage homeless families and individuals - Using land use policy to maximize the availability of affordable housing to address homelessness.
-The County has made a funding commitment of in excess of \$100 million to this effort, however, the details of how applicable funding will be allocated to the local governments and what sort of match requirements will be required of the participating local governments remain to be worked out.
+This provides an opportunity for the local jurisdictions to work in partnership in such areas as contributing City funding toward rapid re-housing; dedicating federal housing subsidies to permanent supportive housing for the chronically homeless; ensuring that law enforcement and first responders effectively engage homeless families and individuals; and using land use policy to maximize the availability of affordable housing to address homelessness.
+The County made an initial funding commitment of in excess of \$100 million to this effort.
+Recognizing that the magnitude of the problem was much greater than that initial funding, the County placed a ballot measure before the voters in March, 2017 calling for an increase of one-fourth of a per cent in the sales tax, which is expected to generate over \$350 million annually to be dedicated to combat homelessness.
+However, the details of how applicable funding will be allocated to the local governments and what sort of match requirements will be required of the participating local governments remain to be worked out.
+The City did obtain a planning grant from the County, which it used to secure the services of Shelter Partnership, Inc. to assist in developing a comprehensive homelessness plan.
 Additionally, there is a provision in the State legislation that dissolved local redevelopment agencies that reserves up to \$250,000 of each dissolved agency's remaining affordable housing funds (proceeds that derived from a requirement of the now-defunct California Redevelopment Law that required redevelopment agencies to reserve 20% of their revenues to the development of affordable housing) for programs that combat homelessness.